balljacker/Isle-of-Enron/Enron/2 Definitions/Lore/Culture/Lesgeshian/Lesgesh Spores.md

   - Visible fungal growth on the skin, leading to eventual corruption or death if untreated.

 #### Immunity
-The native [[Fungus Walkers]] have adapted to the spores over generations.
+The native Lesgeshians have adapted to the spores over generations.
 Their immune systems and possibly their connection to the [[Fungus Walkers]] have rendered them unaffected by the spores' harmful effects.